VVBK24/frontend/README.md

-# Lung Disease Detection API
+# Lung Disease Detection API !!!!
+This is only frontend part -- fully project will be upcoming days!!!!

 A multimodal deep learning model for detecting and classifying lung diseases using X-ray and CT scan images.
 The model can identify pneumonia and different types of lung cancer.